artefactual/archivematica-storage-service-docs/fixity.rst

       user@host:~$

-7. After the initial install, to run Fixity just load the variables you defined above and set Fixity to scan all AIPs:
+#.
+The first time you run Fixity after the initial install, load the variables
+   you defined above and set Fixity to scan all AIPs.

    .. code-block:: bash